Security, Trust, & Privacy

 • the Privy unique user ID

 Segment appends other common fields when the request reaches their servers.
-A list of what they are tracking can be found here: https://segment.com/docs/connections/spec/common/
+A list of what they are tracking can be found here: https://segment.com/docs/connections/spec/common/arrow-up-right

 Email privacy